Take the Next Step Toward Nursing Leadership

 Explore Your Career Potential With an Online MSN

 Whether you’re planning to lead in bedside nursing, take on an administrative role in your health care system, or educate the next generation of nurses, the online MSN program prepares you to take the next step in your professional development.
-Take a look at some of the careers you could reach with an MSN, organized by the specialty tracks available at TU*:
+Take a look at some potential careers you can reach with this degree*:

 Median Annual Salary: $140,246